 1997 – Capts Jon Finger & Anne Mahle become the new stewards of the J. & E.

-2007 – Wins the state of Maine’s Environmental Leader Award –one of the first 50 businesses and the first Maine windjammer (and still is even 8 years later).
+2007 – Wins the state of Maine’s Environmental Leader Award –one of the first 50 businesses and the first Maine windjammer (and remains so)

 ” The Riggin is a beautiful vessel with an amazing history.
 I feel like I’ve been transported back a hundred years when we’re underway.”